dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 Before we try to create a new entry, let's build the page that displays all of the authenticated users blog posts.

-### Displaying blog posts created by authenticated author
+### Displaying Blog Posts Created by Authenticated Author

-In your AdminController let's add a new method called `entriesAction()` and input the code below.
+In your `AdminController`, let's add a new method called `entriesAction()` and input the code below.
 All this will do is retrieve all of the blog posts by the authenticated user and pass those into the template `entries.html.twig` to be displayed.

 ```php
 /**